Sadaura: History

 Pir Budhan Shah, who helped Guru Gobind Singh against mughals in the 1688 battle of Bhangani in which all four sons of Shah were killed, has a gurdwara here named after him.

 At present, 40-feet high mound survives narrating the past historic glory of Sadhaura and its fort.

-Town also has a tomb of Shah Kumesh constructed in 1450 AD and a mosque from 1600 AD where an annual fair is held that was started by Bairam Khan in 1556 AD.
+The town also has a tomb of Shah Kumesh constructed in 1450 AD and a mosque from 1600 AD where an annual fair is held that was started by Bairam Khan in 1556 AD.
 Another ruined, "Sagni mosque", from ??th century lies in ruins.

-Town also has three old temples with sacred johad water pond: Gaggarwala temple, Toronwala temple and Manokamna temple.
+There are also three old temples with sacred johad water ponds: Gaggarwala temple, Toronwala temple and Manokamna temple.

 Nearby historic places include Buddhist Stupa at Chaneti, Buria - a town with connections to Birbal, Adi Badri Sarasvati udgam Sthal, Lohgarh Sikh capital of Banda Singh Bahadur.

 Demographics

 As of 2011 India census, Sadaura had a population of 25,693.
 Males constitute 53% of the population and females 47%.
 Sadaura has an average literacy rate of 82%, higher than the national average of 59.5%: male literacy is 76%, and female literacy is 66%.
 In Sadaura, 21% of the population is under 6 years of age.